pv286-team/project/docs/report/20_argument_parser.md

 Input and output formats can only take the values `bytes, bits, int, hex, array` as specified in the specification.
-Input and output options are divided into variables representing options for input (padding for bits format, endianness for int format), output (endianness for int format, number expression for array) and bracket type (only for the array as output format).
+Input and output options are divided into variables representing options for input (padding for bits format, endianness for int format), output (endianness for int format, number expression for array) and the bracket type (only for the array as output format).

 ### Parsing of command line arguments